Skip to content

 Unfortunately, WCNC’s facilities are not equipped to treat active or suspected cases (which have a generally poor prognosis), so the rehab clinic must limit intakes to protect other patients and our education ambassadors.

 We are currently unable to accept any waterfowl which are known to be asymptomatic carriers of the virus.
-We also cannot accept raptors and scavengers known to consume waterfowl, and certain species of shorebirds and seabirds that are most at risk to the virus.

 This policy is subject to change upon guidance from the state.
 We encourage the public to still call us with all wildlife emergencies.